A plain-language summary of published research on SETD5 Syndrome, from foundational studies through the present.

 What was studied: A large clinical exome sequencing study examined patients with congenital anomalies of the kidney and urinary tract (CAKUT) accompanied by additional clinical features.
 The goal was to identify genetic causes and expand the known phenotypic range of relevant genes.

 Gaia Novarino's laboratory at IST Austria is conducting a SFARI-funded study using a conditional SETD5 knockout mouse model.
 This model allows researchers to selectively disable SETD5 in specific brain regions at specific developmental time points.
-The study is designed to identify which pathophysiological mechanisms are responsible for ASD and intellectual disability in SETD5, and to test whether behavioral and cognitive phenotypes can be reversed when SETD5 function is restored in adulthood.
+The study is designed to identify which pathophysiological mechanisms are responsible for ASD and intellectual disability in SETD5 Syndrome, and to test whether behavioral and cognitive phenotypes can be reversed when SETD5 function is restored in adulthood.
 Results have not yet been published.
 View SFARI grant summary.

-2022 publication
+2022 publications

 Gabellini et al. · International Journal of Molecular Sciences, 2022; 24(1):167 · PubMed